Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 ## Catalogs

-Shift provides a catalog with operators specific to work within Davinci Resolve.
-This catalog is not shipped with the main instalation of Shift, but it can be accessed and downloaded from [Shift_Resolve](https://github.com/Inbibo/Shift_Resolve).
+Shift provides a catalog with operators to work with Davinci Resolve.
+This catalog is not shipped with Shift, but it can be accessed and downloaded from [Shift_Resolve](https://github.com/Inbibo/Shift_Resolve).